Thermalization from quenching in coupled oscillators: Acknowledgments

 \section{Acknowledgments}

-KR is supported by the STFC Consolidated Grant ST/X000494/1 “Particle Theory at the Higgs Centre”.
+KR is supported by EPSRC Standard Grant EP/X024199/1.
 The authors thank Sreenath K Manikandan and S Mahesh Chandran for several useful discussions.
 This work is part of MH’s master’s thesis; he sincerely thanks his internal guides, Shibi Thomas and Manesh Michael, for their comments and encouragement.
 MH also expresses gratitude to Lini Devassy and Anvy Moly Tom for their support and motivation.